fairchild/debian-vm/README.md

 * `chef` - Install Chef
 * `puppet` - Install Puppet
 * `salt`  - Install Salt
+* `docker` - Install Docker, configured to listen on network

 You can also specify a variable `CM_VERSION`, if supported by the configuration management tool, to override the default of `latest`.